-Basic principles on prohibition and resolution of discrimination based on sexual orientation and gender identity of LGBT+ at University of Tsukuba
+Basic principles on prohibition and resolution of discrimination based on sexual orientation and gender identity of LGBTQ+ at University of Tsukuba

 University of Tsukuba aims to be an open university and encourage diversity and flexibility in education and research.
 It goes without saying that all the students, faculty, and staff who originally have differences are respected at the university.
-Being at the forefront of university reforms, we treat minorities such as LGBT+ (population described by their sexual orientation or gender identity, including Lesbian, Gay, Bisexual, and Transgender) according to the following principles.
+Being at the forefront of university reforms, we treat minorities such as LGBTQ+ individuals (lesbian, gay, bisexual, transgender, questioning/ queer, as well as other sexual orientations and gender identities (SOGI)) according to the following principles.